 Edward's christening in the chapel royal at Hampton Court, was a long and elaborate ceremony followed by a grand reception for the nearly four hundred guests.
-His arrival on the Vigil of St. Edward the Confessor decided the Prince's name and his elder sister, Mary, stood as the child's godmother, his other sister, Elizabeth also took part.
+His arrival on the Vigil of St. Edward the Confessor decided the Prince's name and his elder sister, the Lady Mary, stood as the child's godmother, his other sister, the four year old Lady Elizabeth also took part, carrying the chrisom.
 His mother Queen Jane Seymour also participated although she had to be carried into the chapel on a portable bed.

 Edward was appointed a nurse, Mother Jack, to care for him, at four years old he contracted a quartan fever, the effects of which gripped him for months, but he eventually made a recovery.
-At the age of six the young Prince was appointed his first tutor.
+Despite of occasional illnesses and poor eyesight, he enjoyed generally good health and was described as a tall and merry child.
+Edward was initially placed in the care of Margaret Bryan, and at the age of six the young Prince was appointed his first tutor.
 He grew to be extremely fond of his last step mother, Catherine Parr, who took a lively interest in all of her husband's children from his previous marriages and provided a home life for them, which had been conspicuously lacking in Edward's life prior to her arrival.

 The future Edward VI was a precocious and highly intelligent child, he was sparely built, but in most of his surviving portraits adopts the stance of his formidable father.
 Edward had the red hair of the Tudors and had one shoulder somewhat higher than the other, possibly a result of his difficult delivery.
 He quickly became proficient in Latin, Greek and French.
 Like all the Tudors, he was fond of music and played the lute.